lslqtz/UToolkit-Public/README.md

 - DriverKit USB Transport
 - UserClient Access, when the main app needs to communicate directly with the DriverKit extension
 - System Extension installation, when the app installs or manages the DriverKit extension

+The DriverKit request is not intended for broad USB or PCI device access.
+It is specifically for USB-to-serial adapters used by the serial terminal feature.

 Bundle identifiers: